andy-sukowski/nn/README.md

 </picture>

-Based on the above equation, one can infer the partial derivatives of the biases, kernels and activations with respect to the loss / cost using the chain rule.
+Based on the above equation, one can infer the partial derivatives of the biases, kernels and activations in a convolutional layer with respect to the loss / cost using the chain rule.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/gradient.svg">